 Vitamin D and COVID-19 - Can Vitamin D Protect You During this Coronavirus Pandemic?
+Updated January 2021

 Can vitamin D help against COVID-19?
 This article explains what you need to know about vitamin D and COVID-19.

 Of those with a vitamin D level below 20 ng/ml (deficiency), 12.5% tested positive for SARS-CoV-2, compared to 8.1% of those who had a vitamin D level between 30 and 34 ng/ml (adequacy) and 5.9% of those who had an optimal vitamin D level of 55 ng/ml or higher.